 PTL Group’s vast expertise includes employment services in China and payroll services in China.
 We want to share our important knowledge with you.
 The following article discusses Chinese payroll management.

 Read more about PTL Group’s HR management and recruitment services in China.

 HR managers around the world are well aware of the complexities – and the importance – of effective payroll management.
 In China the situation gets more complicated not only due to the lack of familiarity with tax regulations and labor laws, but also because of specific local regulations in different provinces.
 Needless to say, noncompliance with Chinese laws leads to serious consequences.

-Many international companies prefer outsourcing payroll management to a reliable and proficient service provider.
+Many international companies prefer outsourcing payroll management to a reliable and proficient service provider (employer of record).
 At PTL Group, we want to provide you with a short summary of Chinese payroll components.

 Taxation & social benefits

 These are the major deductions from employees’ salaries.
 The employer is obligated to contribute a certain amount of money (based on the insurance and locality) to five different social insurances.
 The employee is also required to allocate a smaller percentage of his or her salary to the same insurances, and to pay individual income tax (IIT).

 Salary in China is usually paid on a fixed range of dates as decided by company rules.
 For example: between the 2nd and the 5th of the following month.
 Employers must pay all employees at the same corporate level with a comparable salary, regardless of their demographics.